 You'll find everything you need to know about preparing to start college in September on this page.
-We try to make the transition into college as seamless as possible - but there are some things you'll need to think about before starting at CWA.
+We try to make the transition into college as seamless as possible - but there are some things you'll need to think about before starting your course at CWA.

 Save the date - your applicant day!